 When you upload a video to YouTube, you choose its visibility (privacy).
 Here are the options, with descriptions from YouTube:

-- Public: “can be seen by anyone at YouTube.
+- Public: “can be seen by anyone on YouTube.
 They can also be shared with anyone using YouTube.
 They’re posted on your channel when you upload them and show up in search results and related video lists.”

 - Unlisted: “can be seen and shared by anyone with the link.
 Your unlisted videos won’t appear to others who visit the ‘Videos’ tab of your channel page.
 They won’t show up in YouTube’s search results unless someone adds your unlisted video to a public playlist.
 You can share an unlisted video’s URL with other users.
 The people you share the video with don’t need a Google Account to see the video.
 Anyone with the link can also re-share it.